Elrondo46/apache-php/README.md

 -   Ready to connect with Redis
 -   Ready to connect to SMTP
--   Selectable CMS with Wordpress, Drupal, SPIP (Staging but usable)
+-   Selectable CMS with Wordpress, Drupal, SPIP and DotClear (Staging but usable)
 -   Ready to use apache custom site with PHP

 ## Example of Docker Composer file in Generic Use (tag latest or staging)